LovelaceAcademy/Learn/_posts/2021-11-16-fungible-token-minting-guide.markdown

 1. Create Token Minting Policy
 2. Create Wallet Keys and Addresses
-3. Build and Submit Minting Tx
+3. Build and Submit Minting Tx with Metadata

 ### Goals
 After following this guide you will learn how to make your own token minting policy and mint two different types of fungible tokens under that policy.